open-telemetry/oteps/text/trace/0170-sampling-probability.md

 #### Probability sampler

-The probability Sampler is a Sampler that knows immediately, for each of its decisions, the probability that the span had of being selected.
+A probability Sampler is a Sampler that knows immediately, for each of its decisions, the probability that the span had of being selected.

 Sampling probability is defined as a number less than or equal to 1 and greater than 0 (i.e., `0 < probability <= 1`).
-The case of 0 probability is treated as a special case.
+The case of 0 probability is treated as a special, non-probabilistic case.

 #### Consistent probability sampler

-A consistent probability sampler is a Sampler that for a configured sampling probability will make the same decision as another sampler with the same or larger probability.
+A consistent probability sampler is a Sampler that for a configured sampling probability will make the same decision as another sampler with the same or greater probability.
 In OpenTelemetry, consistent probability samplers are limited to power-of-two probabilities.

 Consistent probability sampling is defined in terms of a "p-value"